 That short film idea of yours might be bigger than a short film.

-Writing a short film and having trouble ending it?
-Are there several other connected stories that this one inspires?
-Is your lead character so dynamic that he or she wants to do and say more?
+Writing a short film and having trouble figuring out how to end a story?
+Is your lead actor so dynamic that he or she wants to do and say more?

 RELATED POSTS